– this page as pdf –

 ASCII Data

-Mondrian supports the standard ASCII data format, which consist of a header of variable names, and tab-delimited columns.
+Mondrian supports the standard ASCII data format, which consists of a header line of variable names and tab-delimited columns.

-Numerical and alphanumerical data may be used.
+Numerical and alphanumerical data are both allowed.
 See example below:

 Country Car MPG Weight Horsepower